AmandeepTomar/KotlinBasics/README.md

 ## Lambda and Higher order function in Kotlin

-- In kotlin we call them first class citizen , like we can store function in variable , we cam pass lambda to function , pass function as parameter.
+- In kotlin we call kotlin functions as first class citizen , like we can store function in variable , we cam pass lambda to function , pass function as parameter.
 - take function as input or return function as output
 - A function that does not have a name called lambda `val sum = {x:Int,y:Int -> x+y}`